shafeenyousafzaii/Pneumonia_Detection_Team_Project/README.md

 4. Evaluate the model: After training, evaluate the model's performance on the test set and analyze the results.

-### Flask Web Application (Real-time Inference)
+### Flask Web Application

 1. Run the Flask application:

     ```bash
-    python app.py
+    python flask_app.py
     ```

-2. Visit `http://localhost:5000` in your web browser to use the web application.
+2. Visit `http://localhost:5000` in your web browser to use the Flask web application.

+### Streamlit Web Application

+1. Run the Streamlit application:

+    ```bash
+    streamlit run app.py
+    ```

+2. Open your web browser and visit the URL displayed in the terminal to access the Streamlit web application.

 ## Web Application